libsql/sqld/docs/HRANA_3_SPEC.md

 an error.
 There are two ways in which the server may produce this entry:

 1. Before a `step_begin` entry was sent: this means that the statement failed very early, without producing any results.
-The `step_i` field indicates which step has failed (similar to the `step_begin` entry).
+The `step` field indicates which step has failed (similar to the `step_begin` entry).
 2. After a `step_begin` entry was sent: in this case, the server has started executing the statement and produced `step_begin` (and perhaps a number of `row` entries), but then encountered an error.
-The `step_i` field must in this case be equal to the `step_i` of the currently processed step.
+The `step` field must in this case be equal to the `step` of the currently processed step.

 The `error` entry means that the execution of the whole batch has failed.
 This can be produced by the server at any time, and it is always the last entry in